 Rev. Ed Keinath serves as Director of CrossLife Ministries, the counseling center of Ambassadors of Reconciliation in Seymour, Indiana.
 With an extensive background in marriage and family counseling, Ed’s work includes counseling, parenting education seminars, and grief support groups.
 He provides consulting to numerous church professionals, church lay leaders, Lutheran school faculty, and their families.
 He has served as a reconciler for the Lutheran Church–Missouri Synod and presently serves on the Commission on Ministerial Health of the Indiana District.
 Ed's experience includes working with conflicted churches, church schools, and other related groups, and he serves as a mentor and an adjunct instructor for Peacemaker Ministries.
 In addition, Ed serves as a pastor for St. Paul Lutheran Church in Jonesville, Indiana.
 He and his wife, Janeen, have five children: Joel, Daniel, Michael, Joshua, and Rachel, and seven grandchildren.

 Ted Kober serves as Senior Ambassador for Ambassadors of Reconciliation (AoR).
 Since AoR’s founding, he served as President until 2015.
-Ted has published articles, Bible studies, devotions, and books including Confession & Forgiveness(CPH, 2002) Cultivating Lifestyles of Reconciliation (co-authored with Ken Sande; AoR, 2009), and Built on the Rock: The Healthy Congregation (CPH, 2017).
-He teaches in church-worker conferences, schools, universities, and seminaries throughout the world, and as an adjunct instructor for Peacemaker Ministries (US) and PeaceWise (Australia).
-He has equipped church body leaders from more than 35 countries.
+Ted has published articles, Bible studies, devotions, and books including Confession & Forgiveness(CPH, 2002) Cultivating Lifestyles of Reconciliation (co-authored with Ken Sande; AoR, 2009), Conflict Resolution vs. Reconciliation (AoR, 2017), and Built on the Rock: The Healthy Congregation (CPH, 2017).
+He teaches in church-worker conferences, schools, universities, and seminaries throughout the world, and he has served as an adjunct instructor for Peacemaker Ministries (US) and PeaceWise (Australia).
+He has equipped church body leaders from more than 40 countries.
 A Certified Christian Conciliator™ since 1992, Ted consults and conciliates in cases ranging from personal disputes to lawsuits and church conflicts.
 Prior to reconciliation work, he owned or managed more than 30 different companies, and he resolved fifty-nine legal disputes in one estate.
 He has served on more than 50 boards of directors, including for the Lutheran Church—Missouri Synod.
+In 2021, Concordia Seminary awarded him an honorary Doctor of Letters for his writing and teaching around the world.
 A lifetime member of Trinity Lutheran Church in Billings, Montana, he occasionally plays organ for worship.
 He and wife Sonja live in Billings.
 They have one son and two grandchildren.